-Outside of the THE Action Youth drop-in times we can be contacted Mon – Fri via telephone call or email.
-Phone YPAS reception on 0151 707 1025 and ask to speak to an LGBT worker or email firstname.lastname@example.org and someone will get back to you asap.
+Outside of THE Action Youth drop-in times, we can be contacted Mon – Fri via telephone call or email.
+Phone YPAS reception at 0151 707 1025 and ask to speak to an LGBT worker or email firstname.lastname@example.org, and someone will get back to you asap.

 Do you have appointments outside working hours?